Geeksltd/Zebble.Billing/README.md

 `AppStore:Environment`: Use `Sandbox` when you're test-flighting your app, otherwise use `Production`.
 We do not allow mixed receipt validation.
 So if you configure it for the production environment, and attempt to validate a sandbox-based receipt, the whole process will be rejected.

 `AppStore:HookInterceptorUri`: The relative path for hook interceptor middleware.
-Whatever path you specified for this have to be used in your App Store settings.
+Whatever path you specified for this has to be used in your App Store settings.
 Follow [this article](https://help.apple.com/app-store-connect/#/dev0067a330b) to learn how you can set a URL for App Store Server Notifications.

 `GooglePlay:PackageName`: Your Android app package name.

 `GooglePlay:QueueProcessorUri`: The relative path for queue processor middleware.
 You need to call this endpoint periodically, to keep your Google Play purchases in-sync with your database.
 Read [this article](https://developers.google.com/android/management/notifications) to learn how Google notifications should be configured.
-Also [this article](https://developer.android.com/google/play/billing/getting-ready#configure-rtdn) will help you configure billing's real-time developer notifications (RTDN).
+Also, [this article](https://developer.android.com/google/play/billing/getting-ready#configure-rtdn) will help you configure billing's real-time developer notifications (RTDN).

-`GooglePlay:ProjectId`, `GooglePlay:PrivateKeyId`, `GooglePlay:PrivateKey`, `GooglePlay:ClientEmail`, `GooglePlay:ClientId`: First of all, follow [this article](https://cloud.google.com/iam/docs/creating-managing-service-accounts#iam-service-accounts-create-console) to configure a service account with approperiate permissions.
-After you've created your service account, you need to add a new JSON key by following [this article](https://cloud.google.com/iam/docs/creating-managing-service-account-keys). finally open the provided JSON file with your preferred text-editor of choice, find and copy-paste all required values into their corresponding placeholders.
+`GooglePlay:ProjectId`, `GooglePlay:PrivateKeyId`, `GooglePlay:PrivateKey`, `GooglePlay:ClientEmail`, `GooglePlay:ClientId`: First of all, follow [this article](https://cloud.google.com/iam/docs/creating-managing-service-accounts#iam-service-accounts-create-console) to configure a service account with appropriate permissions.
+After you've created your service account, you need to add a new JSON key by following [this article](https://cloud.google.com/iam/docs/creating-managing-service-account-keys).
+Finally, open the provided JSON file with your preferred text-editor of choice, find and copy-paste all required values into their corresponding placeholders.

 `GooglePlay:SubscriptionId`: Provide the name of the Pub/Sub subscription you've [created](https://developers.google.com/android/management/notifications#3_create_a_subscription) earlier.